 Montreal is one of Canada's most unique and vibrant cities, so why waste a single minute?
 Don't fall into these tourist traps: read our list of things not to do when you're in Montreal.

 Stay Only in Old Montreal

-No doubt, Old Montreal is the biggest draw to the city of Montreal, but not getting around to visit the city's other diverse and vibrant neighbourhoods is a mistake.
+No doubt, Old Montreal is the biggest draw to the city of Montreal, but not getting around to visit the city's other diverse and vibrant neighborhoods is a mistake.
 The Plateau is a hip and happening residential part of town with great shopping and restaurants.
-Griffintown is a historic part of town once populated by Irish immigrants, but today better known as a haven for artists and musicians.
+Griffintown is a historic part of town once populated by Irish immigrants, but today is better known as a haven for artists and musicians.
 See a full lineup of Montreal Neighbourhoods.

 02 of 10

 Order Foie Gras without Understanding How it's Made